JayLovesProgramming/DayZ_Server_Manager/README.md

 # DayZ_Server_Manager

+# WINDOWS ONLY UNLESS U WANNA EDIT IT TO RUN IN A DOCKER CONTAINER INSTEAD OF RUNNING A .BAT FILE

-All of these scripts are needed for full functionality with the start.py script.
+All of these scripts are needed for full functionality!

-I reccomend placing all these script into it's own folder named "Utils" For example: C:\DayZServer\resources\Utils
+I recommend placing all these script in their own folder named "Utils" For example: C:\DayZServer\resources\Utils

-^ Doing this will make the setup process of this python script MUCH easier
+Doing this will make the setup process of this python script MUCH easier

 A 100% SUCCESS RATE SET-UP GUIDE

-Step 1: Place all of these scripts inside of resources/Utils APART from the run.bat.
-The run.bat needs be in the main directory
+Step 1: Place all of these scripts inside of resources/Utils APART from the start.bat.
+The start.bat needs be in the main directory (eg.C:\DayZServer\resources)
-Step 2: Setup config.json for your servers liking (eg. server ip, server name etc) Step 3:
+Step 2: Setup config.json for your servers liking (eg. server ip, server name etc) Step 3: Run the start.bat

+When you run the start.bat it should open the python script which then opens this window.
+The rest is pretty self explantory.
+If you want the server to automatically start when you hit start.bat then you have that option to enable or disable